Darshansonii/Bitwise-operators-in-Cpp/README.md

 # Experiment-4

-1.Basic Use of Bitwise Operators in C++

-This C++ program demonstrates the basic use of bitwise operators, which perform operations directly on the binary representations of integers.

-Bitwise Operators Used:
-& (AND)

-| (OR)

-^ (XOR)

-~ (NOT)

-<< (Left Shift)

->> (Right Shift)

-What the Program Does:
-Takes two integer inputs from the user

-Applies each bitwise operator to the inputs

-Displays the results in both decimal and binary forms

-Educational Purpose:
-This program helps beginners understand how bit-level operations work in C++, which is useful for low-level programming, embedded systems, and performance optimization.

-2.Set and Reset a Specific Bit in C++

-This C++ program allows the user to set (turn ON) or reset (turn OFF) a specific bit in an integer.

-What the Program Does:

-Takes an integer number and a bit position as input

-Allows the user to choose:

-Set a bit → Uses bitwise OR: number | (1 << position)

-Reset a bit → Uses bitwise AND with NOT: number & ~(1 << position)

-Displays the new number after the bit operation

-Example:

-Input number: 10   (Binary: 00001010)
-Bit to set: 1      → Result: 10 (No change, already set) Bit to reset: 3    → Result: 2  (Binary: 00000010)

-Educational Purpose:

-This program teaches:

-How to manipulate individual bits

-Use of bitwise shift (<<) and logical operations

-Practical application in flags, masks, and hardware-level programming
+Aim
+* To create a C++ program that demonstrates the basic use of bitwise operators.
+* To set and reset a specific bit in a given number using bitwise operations.

+Apparatus
+* Computer System (Laptop/Desktop)
+* Standard Keyboard and Mouse
+* Power Supply

+Software Used
+* Visual Studio Code
+* GCC/G++ Compiler
+* Terminal or Command Prompt

+Theory
+* Bitwise operators in C++ perform operations directly on the binary representations of integers.
+* Common bitwise operators include AND (&), OR (|), XOR (^), NOT (~), Left Shift (<<), and Right Shift (>>).
+* These operators are useful for low-level programming, performance optimization, and systems-level tasks.
+* Setting a bit means turning a specific bit position to 1 without affecting other bits.
+* Resetting a bit means turning a specific bit position to 0 while keeping other bits unchanged.
+* To set the `n`th bit: use the expression `number | (1 << n)`.
+* To reset the `n`th bit: use the expression `number & ~(1 << n)`.
+* Bitwise operations are very fast and often used in embedded systems, cryptography, networking, and graphics.
+* They help reduce memory usage by packing data efficiently using flags and bit fields.
+* Understanding these operations enhances control over hardware-level data manipulation.
+* These concepts are foundational for developing drivers, compilers, and performance-critical algorithms.
+* Bitwise tricks are commonly asked in coding interviews and competitive programming.

+Program Features
+* Accepts an integer input from the user.
+* Demonstrates how various bitwise operators modify the number.
+* Allows the user to select a bit position to set or reset.
+* Displays the updated binary and decimal result after each operation.
+* Includes clear logic and step-by-step output for learning and verification.

+Conclusion
+* The program was compiled and executed successfully using Visual Studio Code and GCC.
+* It demonstrated clear use of bitwise operators for manipulating binary data.
+* The operations to set and reset bits were performed using optimized expressions.
+* This practical helped reinforce low-level data handling skills and the power of bitwise logic in C++.